vivianw969/student/README.md

-# Student Achievement Management System
+# Student Academic Performance Management System

 This project is a full-stack web application for managing student achievements, courses, and grades.
 It consists of a Vue.js frontend and a Spring Boot backend.